Differences Between Fertilizers Derived from Organic and Synthetic Sources- Milorganite Agronomist

 - worm castings

+Why use organic fertilizer derived from organic sources?
 The greatest advantage of organic fertilizers is their overall contribution to the soil’s ecosystem and support of long-term soil fertility.
 They are also far less likely to leach or run off into waterways.
 They often provide some of the 13 micronutrients plants need to grow and remain healthy.
 Organic fertilizers help feed the abundant microbes and other critters that maintain soil fertility.
 Results from using organic fertilizers may take longer to see but are effective longer.

-Fertilizers derived from synthetic sources
+What are fertilizers derived from synthetic sources?

 Synthetic fertilizers are made from processed inorganic minerals and compounds, including petroleum, minerals, and gases from the air.
 They’re composed primarily of nitrogen, phosphorus, and potassium (N-P-K) and generally don’t include micronutrients or offer much at all to maintain the soil’s ecosystem.
 Synthetic fertilizers are good if you want to quickly see results.

 Milorganite has some of the best qualities of both types of fertilizer.
 It’s a convenient, pelletized fertilizer derived from organic materials.
 The organic materials help keep the soil fertile and conditioned to retain water.
 Its nutrient analysis (N-P-K) is consistent and contains non-staining iron.
 It’s derived from dead microbes, so it won’t burn lawns or plants.
-It’s also cost effective, easy to apply, and readily available in convenient, large bags for homeowners.
+It’s also cost-effective, easy to apply, and readily available in convenient, large bags for homeowners.

 |Quality||Organic (natural)||Synthetic (chemical)|